 ‘A town full of independent, individual shops that are brimming with fabulous crafts and creations’ – The Lady Magazine

 To see other endorsements of Frome in the press click here

 Frome is a town with a charming historic centre and has a wealth of architectural interest alongside a thriving contemporary and performing arts scene.
 Frome is also the original Somerset Market Town, a hugely important destination hosting a thriving market since the time the ink was still wet on The Domesday Book.
 This tradition continues today with regular markets every Wednesday, Thursday and Saturday.

 Then on the first Sunday of each month from March to December, ‘The Frome Independent’ comes to town.
 The Frome Independent is a mini festival that takes over the whole town attracting thousands of visitors.
-It brings together the best artisan food and drink, local artists and designers, local produce, plants, flowers, retro, vintage, collectables, home wares and street entertainment.
+It brings together the best local food and drink, artists and designers, produce, plants, flowers, retro, vintage, collectables, home wares and street entertainment.

-Aside from the markets, Frome is full of specialist shops, arts and crafts, antiques and collectibles sitting alongside vintage and unique clothing shops, craft businesses and galleries, the majority of which are independent.
-Frome is also home to a number of arts and crafts venues and galleries in historic buildings, including The Black Swan, Rook Lane Arts, and the Silk Mill.
+Aside from the markets, Frome is full of specialist shops, arts and crafts, antiques and collectibles sitting alongside vintage and unique clothing shops and craft businesses, the majority of which are independent.
+Frome is also home to a number of arts venues and galleries in historic buildings, including The Black Swan, Rook Lane Arts, and the Silk Mill.

 Frome has a growing reputation as a hub for creative industries.
 Many professional craftspeople work from individual workshops with specialities ranging from designer jewellery and textiles to musical instrument makers and artist blacksmiths.
 It is also home to modern innovative and creative businesses, like 3D printing and new media agencies.